The Pirate Fairy

 The Pirate Fairy (originally titled as Tinker Bell and the Quest for the Queen or alternatively Tinker Bell and the Pirate Fairy) is a 2014 American animated fantasy film directed by Peggy Holmes.
-It is the fifth direct-to-video feature-length animated film in the Disneytoon Studios' Tinker Bell film series and the Disney Fairies franchise, based on the character Tinker Bell from J. M. Barrie's Peter and Wendy.
-The film features the voices of Mae Whitman, reprising her role of Tinker Bell, Christina Hendricks as a dust-keeper fairy named Zarina, and Tom Hiddleston as James (a young Captain Hook).
+It is the fifth direct-to-video feature-length animated film in the Disneytoon Studios' Tinker Bell film series and the Disney Fairies franchise, based on the character Tinker Bell from J. M. Barrie's Peter Pan.
+The film features the voices of Mae Whitman, reprising the role of Tinker Bell, Christina Hendricks as a dust-keeper fairy named Zarina, and Tom Hiddleston as James (a young Captain Hook).
+The film also features the returning voices of Lucy Liu, Megan Hilty, Raven-Symoné, Pamela Adlon, Angela Bartys, Jeff Bennett and Anjelica Huston.

+The film was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment on April 1, 2014.
+It was followed by Tinker Bell and the Legend of the NeverBeast.